vess-dev/Advent-of-Code/README.md

 Additionally, year 2019 includes the following file:

-- /2019/verify.py : Check that every Intcode day is consistent.
+- /2019/verify.py : Verify that every Intcode day remains unchanged.

 In the top level directory: